LF-Initiated Research

 Advancing Lipedema Science from Within

-The Lipedema Foundation is the world's largest funder of projects to elucidate biological mechanisms, to define disease presentation and to understand progression of Lipedema.
+The Lipedema Foundation is the world's largest funder of projects to elucidate biological mechanisms, to define disease presentation, and to understand progression of Lipedema.
 Since inception, the Foundation has made significant investments into research being performed in labs across the globe.
-Areas of study include adipose biology, vascular involvement, the role of the lymphatic system, mechanisms of pain, the relationship with the immune system and other aspects of Lipedema physiology.
+Areas of study include adipose biology, vascular involvement, the role of the lymphatic system, mechanisms of pain, the relationship with the immune system, and other aspects of Lipedema physiology.
 However, there remains much to be done, and new opportunities for research continue to emerge.
 To accelerate progress and complement external research, we are launching our own internally led research projects to support our mission to define, diagnose, and develop treatments for Lipedema.

-Why LF Leads Its Own Research
+Why the Foundation Leads Its Own Research

 We are launching LF-initiated and managed projects primarily to complement and support the ongoing efforts of Lipedema researchers.
-Through collaboration with academic investigators, LF focuses on projects that require centralized coordination, shared infrastructure, or scale beyond the scope of individual laboratories.
+Through collaboration with academic investigators, the Foundation focuses on projects that require centralized coordination, shared infrastructure, or scale beyond the scope of individual laboratories.
 Data collected through these efforts are widely shared – supporting the labs that donated samples and furthering our understanding of Lipedema.
 LF-initiated projects are designed to enable, and not replace, investigator-initiated research by generating shared resources, foundational datasets, and high-risk pilot data that are difficult to produce within traditional academic funding structures.

 Our Approach